Lithuanian University of Health Sciences

 The study programmes at LSMU meet university education standards applied in the EU countries, and graduates are eligible to take the United States Medical Licensing Examination (USMLE) and PLAB examination of the General Medicine Council in the UK.

-A Choice for Foreign Students
+A Choice for International Students

 The University’s Library and Information Centre contains one of the most modern libraries in the EU, and it is listed in the Book of the Most Modern European Libraries published by the LIBER architecture group.
 The library has both virtual and RFID technologies, and is very popular among foreign countries for its unique architecture and information systems.